HumanSignal/label-studio/docs/source/guide/manage_users.md

 If you have access to multiple organizations, use the **Organizations** page to switch between the organizations that you are a member of.

 ## Create workspaces to organize projects

 Within an organization, owners, administrators, and managers can create and manage workspaces.
 Workspace managers can only manage workspaces that they create or have been added to.

-Create a workspace to organize projects by doing the following:
+To create a workspace and organize projects:
 1. In the Label Studio UI, click the `+` sign next to **Workspaces** in the menu.
 2. Name the workspace, and if you want, select a color.
 3. Click **Save**

 After creating a workspace, you can create projects for that workspace, or use the **Project Settings** page to move a project to the new workspace.
-Your private sandbox also functions as a workspace, but only you can see projects in your sandbox.
+Your private Sandbox also functions as a workspace, but only you can see projects in your Sandbox.

 ### Add or remove members to a workspace

-From a specific workspace inside the Label Studio UI, do the following:
+To add or remove members from a specific workspace inside the Label Studio UI:
 1. Click **Manage Members**.
 2. Use the search functionality to locate the user that you want to add to the workspace.
 3. Select the checkbox next to their name and click the `>` arrow so that they appear in the list of users that **Belong to the Workspace**.